top of page

 Correction Factors and Voyage Adjustments

 Correction factors and reduction factors are implemented to refine CII assessments.
 These factors account for the distinct characteristics and operational needs of various ship types.
-The comprehensive CII formula, including these adjustments, is outlined in IMO's RESOLUTION MEPC.355(78).
+The comprehensive CII formula, including these adjustments, is outlined in IMO's resolution MEPC.355(78).

 A futuristic cargo ship navigates through clear blue waters, equipped with wind turbines symbolizing sustainable technology